Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 **In the water cycle:**
 1. A greater greenhouse effect increases global temperatures.
 This means the atmosphere can hold more moisture.
 The higher temperatures increase evaporation rates.
 This increases the greenhouse effect.
 This means that temperatures are higher, and evaporation increases.
-2. Temperature increases in atmthe atmosphere.
+2. Temperature increases in the atmosphere.
 This increases sea surface temperatures.
 This melts polar sea ice.
-This decreases the albedo effect from snow& & ice cover.
+This decreases the albedo effect from snow & ice cover.
 This increases sea surface temperatures...

 **In the carbon cycle:**